xullnn/ls_pull_over_push/210/answers.md

 answer:

 Use `Object.assign(obj1, obj2, objn)` method.
-This will merge all objects properties and values into the first obj1, which is also the side effect -- it mutate the first argument object.
+This will merge all objects properties and values into the first `obj1`, which is also the side effect -- it mutates the first argument object.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign